enochfoakye/Encryptous/README.md

 # Encryptous

-Mobile App that Encrypts and Stores Bank Card Details
+This is a Mobile App that Encrypts and Stores Bank Card Details locally on Android devices

 ## Getting Started